-A cold air intake is one of the most popular bolt-ons for the Toyota Tundra and Sequoia with the 5.7 Liter V8.
-The right cold air intake system can add horsepower, torque, and the highly sought after throaty intake noises.
+A cold air intake system is one of the most popular bolt-ons for the Toyota Tundra and Sequoia with the 5.7 Liter V8.
+The right cold air intake system can add horsepower, torque, and highly sought-after throaty intake noises.
 Not to mention the added benefit of improved fuel mileage.

 4 Best Cold Air Intake Systems for Toyota Tundra / Sequoia 5.7L